Fabtech logo

 When it comes to keeping a building in top-notch condition, there are three main types of maintenance: emergency, corrective and preventive maintenance.

-Emergency maintenance is for those urgent situations that can’t wait.
+• Emergency maintenance: For those urgent situations that can’t wait.
 Think of burst pipes, power outages or elevator breakdowns.
-These situations require immediate attention to prevent further damage and ensure the safety and comfort of building occupants.
+These situations need immediate attention to prevent damage and ensure occupant safety.

-Corrective maintenance kicks in when something goes wrong.
-It’s about fixing issues that have been identified through inspections or reported by occupants.
+• Corrective maintenance: Kicks in when something goes wrong.
+It involves fixing issues found during inspections or reported by occupants.
 This could include repairing a leaking pipe, replacing a faulty light fixture or fixing an electrical fault.

-Preventive maintenance is all about staying ahead of potential problems.
+• Preventive maintenance: All about staying ahead of potential problems.
 It involves regular inspections, cleaning and minor repairs to keep everything running smoothly.
 For example, changing HVAC filters regularly or lubricating machinery to prevent wear and tear are common preventive maintenance tasks.

 Why Is Building Maintenance Important?Building maintenance benefits